Most Valuable MVP: Ranking every winner

 Key stats: 151 OPS+, 41 HR, 123 RBIs

-Injuries ate Donaldson alive the next two seasons, but this was recent enough that someone will give him a shot this offseason.
+Injuries ate Donaldson alive the next two seasons, but he'll always have this hardware.

 Runner-up: Mike Trout (176 OPS+)